QUICK SUMMARY:

 That is, of course, unless you use a platform like AgencyAnalytics which automates the data collection process for you.

-Regardless of the type of data analysis you’re doing, data visualization is essential for uncovering relationships between data points, spotting trends, and identifying patterns in big data that may have otherwise gone unnoticed.
+Regardless of the type of data analysis process you’re doing, data visualization is essential for uncovering relationships between data points, spotting trends, and identifying patterns in big data that may have otherwise gone unnoticed.

 For example, if you’re managing PPC campaigns for clients on multiple ad platforms, the amount of data analytics available on each platform is often overwhelming.
 Data visualization within an interactive PPC dashboard allows you to use this huge amount of data to derive insights and deliver predictive analytics regarding the performance of each campaign, ad creative, platform, and so on.